jjprevite/100-days-of-code/log2.md

 **Thoughts**: -->

+### Day 9: June 14th, 2017

+**Today's Progress**: Coded for 90 minutes.
+Worked on Random Quote Machine.

+**Thoughts**: Figured out exactly what I wanted to do (store quotes in an array, get a random intenger, then display quote at arr[randominteger]) but haven't figured out how to make it work using the DOM or jQuery.

+###: Skip June 13th, 2017
+**Excuse**: At research conference and didn't have enough time throughout the day.
+Lame excuse, I know.

 ### Day 8: June 12th, 2017

 **Today's Progress**: Coded for 90 minutes today - 30 in Iceland Airport and 60 on bus from Dublin, Ireland to Limerick, Ireland.
 Thank you Dublin Coach for putting wifi in your bus.